-While Schnitzer Steel Industries's payout ratio might seem fairly standard, it's worth remembering that Schnitzer Steel Industries may be investing much of the rest of its net profits in future growth.
+While Schnitzer Steel Industries's payout ratio might seem low, this can signify that Schnitzer Steel Industries is investing more in its future growth.

 Schnitzer Steel Industries's shares were split on a 3:2 basis on 25 March 2004.
 So if you had owned 2 shares the day before before the split, the next day you'd have owned 3 shares.
 This wouldn't directly have changed the overall worth of your Schnitzer Steel Industries shares – just the quantity.
 However, indirectly, the new 33.3% lower share price could have impacted the market appetite for Schnitzer Steel Industries shares which in turn could have impacted Schnitzer Steel Industries's share price.

 Over the last 12 months, Schnitzer Steel Industries's shares have ranged in value from as little as $17.8546 up to $59.1201.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (NASDAQ average) beta is 1, while Schnitzer Steel Industries's is 1.4042.
 This would suggest that Schnitzer Steel Industries's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).